SolenLeRoux/AdventOfCode/README.md

 # AdventCode

-This repo is a solution to the http://adventofcode.com/2017 event.
+This repo is a solution to the [Advent Of Code](http://adventofcode.com/2017) event.
-There is two different problem for every day between the 1st and the 25th of December
+There is two different problem for every day from the 1st to the 25th of December

 ## Getting Started